 I will start us off with a quick welcome and a dose of inspiration.
 Then we break out into focused ‘head down’ time for each of us to work on a project or task of our choice.
 It could be related to work or your self-care – again, your call.
 Here are some ideas to ignite your thought process: clean out your email inbox, map out a strategy for a big project, food prep for the week’s meals, write in your journal.

 IF YOU HAVE QUESTIONS, reach out to me here.
-Let’s all do our part and come together to combat coronavirus isolation and to create connection and community to help us through it all.
+Let’s all do our part and come together to create connection and community to help us through it all.